remotezygote/in_the_zone/README.md

 # InTheZone

-This is a simple gem that uses some simple tag generation helpers and some in-page javascript using KnockoutJS and MomentJS to make sure times displayed in a page are in the browser's local time zone and format.
+This is a simple gem that uses some simple tag generation helpers and some in-page javascript using RequireJS, KnockoutJS and MomentJS to make sure times displayed in a page are in the browser's local time zone and format.

 ## Installation